dentremor/Software-Defined-Infrastrucure/doku.md

 141.62.75.103 sdi3a.mi.hdm-stuttgart.de dh102.sdi3a.mi.hdm-stuttgart.de
 ```

-To setup the `manual.sdi3a.mi.hdm-stuttgart.de` we can copy our first .conf file, enable it and register the information on localhost.
+To set up the `manual.sdi3a.mi.hdm-stuttgart.de` we can copy our first .conf file, enable it and register the information on localhost.

 ### SSL / TLS Support

-The first step ist that we need to create our private root key whith a bit length of 2048:
+The first step is that we need to create our private root key with a bit length of 2048:

 ```
 $ openssl genrsa -out rootCA.key 2048